IPADS-DuVisor/DuVisor/README.md

 ./boot.sh
 ```

-You would see `DUVISOR` then.
+You would see `DuVisor` then.

-Reference bootlog:
+Reference boot log:
 ```
 bash> ./scripts/run/example_boot.sh